-This Police Manual chapter:
+This Police Manual chapter details:

-- provides instruction to support the practice of criminal disclosure by New Zealand Police - contains detailed information about each aspect of criminal disclosure and includes key duties and responsibilities for police employees.
+- the practice of criminal disclosure by New Zealand Police - key duties and responsibilities for police employees.

-The primary audience for this chapter is frontline constables, File Management Centres (FMC) or Criminal Justice Support Units (CJSU) undertaking disclosure work, supervisors and prosecutors.
+The primary audience is frontline constables, File Management Centres (FMC) or Criminal Justice Support Units (CJSU) undertaking disclosure work, supervisors and prosecutors.